Scholar in Residence

 Keith Lamdin has been at the centre of leadership thinking and practice in the Church of England and has been involved with new developments in reflective practice and leadership for women seeking appointment to senior positions, leaders in church schools and for Bishops in the Church of England.
 With support from the Jerusalem Trust he has been developing Sarum as a centre for spiritual leadership.

-As principal of Sarum College (since December 2008) he not only exercises a leadership role himself but also specialises in the professional development of clergy, working as a consultant to senior clergy as well as to senior managers in the field of health care, education and the voluntary sector.
+He was principal of Sarum College from December 2008 to July 2015.
+As scholar in residence, he specialises in the professional development of clergy, working as a consultant to senior clergy as well as to senior managers in the field of health care, education and the voluntary sector.

 In addition to founding and teaching on the MA programme in Christian Approaches to Leadership, Keith teaches on a senior leader programme on the Unconscious in Organisations for the Institute of Advanced Learning at Oxford University, and on the King’s Fund programme for senior managers.
 He has shared in consultations and conferences in South Africa, Canada and the U.S.